ylcd/JSONdb/README.md

 - Automatic ID tracking and implementation
 - Automatic ID cleanup
 - Use of color for understanding if a function completed it's task successfully
-- Built in date expiry check
-- Built in special character check?

 ## Setup